 Suggestions for Support

-If you are in the Integration Stage in some area of your life, it is important to strengthen yourself mentally, physically, emotionally, and acknowledge how much you achieved in the previous stage of Exploration.
+If you are in the Integration Stage in some area of your life, it is important to strengthen yourself mentally, physically, and emotionally.
+Furthermore, you need to acknowledge how much you achieved in the previous stage of Exploration.

 You also might benefit from joining a program or a group where you can safely practice skills learned and process your new ideas.
-Integration requires being humble enough to acknowledge what you don’t yet know, and the courage to experiment with what you have recently learned.
+Integration requires being humble enough to acknowledge what you don’t yet know, that you’ve made mistakes and that you are flawed but willing to grow.
+This is on top of having the courage to experiment with what you have recently learned.

 Life Stage #3: Creation